albuch/sbt-dependency-check/README.md

-dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the experimental autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true
+dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the experimental autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true